silshack/summer2017/syllabus.markdown

 ## Acknowledgements

 This course and its content has been deeply influenced by my interactions with and the input of others.
-I’d like to thank David Gotz, Hilmar Lapp, Stephanie Haas, Brian Marks, Greg Wilson, John D. Martin III, Rob Capra, Alan Dipert, Al Sweigart, and Charles Severance for a wide range of help.
+I’d like to thank Denise Anthony, David Gotz, Hilmar Lapp, Stephanie Haas, Brian Marks, Greg Wilson, John D. Martin III, Rob Capra, Alan Dipert, Ryan Shaw, Grant McLendon, Al Sweigart, and Charles Severance for a wide range of help.